Frequently Asked Questions

 6. How can I tell if my application has gone through?

-When you click "Submit," you will receive an email confirmation that we have received your application.
+When you click “Submit,” you will receive an email confirmation that we received your application.
 This is why it is very important to enter your email address accurately on your application.
-Please note that the time stamp information for when your application was received will be Eastern Standard Time.
-If you do not receive an email confirmation, please call our senior director of Grantmaking Operations at 303-953-3672.
+If you do not receive an email confirmation, please call Sara Guillaume, senior director of grantmaking operations at 303-953-3672.

 7. What happens if my system crashes while I'm submitting my application online?

-Although the online grant application system has been designed to minimize loss of information, we recommend using the "Save and Close" option frequently.
-Each time you click "Save and Close," the system automatically saves the information you have entered up to the last time you saved it.
-You can easily resume your application by going to the "Please Sign In" page.
+Although the online grant application system has been designed to minimize loss of information, we recommend saving frequently.
+You can easily resume your application by going to the “Login” page or by clicking on your application under “In Progress” if signed into the application portal.

 As an additional way to avoid loss of your data, we recommend typing your answers to the proposal questions into a word-processing document first.
 You can then copy and paste your answers into the appropriate sections of the online application form.